twangnh/CRAT/README.md

 long-tailed object detection and instance segmentation models with an average of 3.0 tail AP on the LVIS benchmark.

-Example Highly weighted sampled selected by CRAT:
+The Fisher gradient statistics on the task (regression/segmentation) layer are surprisingly effective at finding similar shape, appearance and context from the head classes for training the tail classes, here are some example highly weighted sampled selected by CRAT:

 ![image](https://user-images.githubusercontent.com/18298163/213604504-440c490f-2306-4ec1-9270-1f7d5e27a7af.png)
 ![image](https://user-images.githubusercontent.com/18298163/213604509-788b4397-6d30-4643-8426-4389e26cef70.png)